benardgomashie/Nexa/README.md

 **Human connection, simplified.**

-> Version: 1.0.0-mvp
+> Version: 1.0.0-beta
-> Status: MVP Complete - Testing Phase
+> Status: v1 Core - 85% Complete

-Nexa is a mobile-first app that helps people form meaningful connections based on location and user-controlled factors like interests, intent, and availability.
+Nexa is a mobile-first app that helps people **meet people near them**, safely and intentionally.
 It uses a Flutter frontend and a Django REST backend.

 ## Vision

 Open your phone and see the right people around you, on your terms.
-Nexa focuses on friendship, collaboration, community building, and dating - letting users define their intent.
+Nexa focuses on intentional connections — friendship, dating, networking, and activity partners — with user-controlled matching and cultural awareness.

 ## Tech Stack